aleshaleksey/fansys23/02-base-rules.md

 - 1 minute (abbreviated to "min") is 60 seconds.
 - 1 round is 6 seconds (5 works as well but we're more used to the decimal system).

----
+___
-## Character Descriptors
+## Character Basics and Descriptors

-A character has descriptive attributes that need not influence mechanics (within reason), eg hair/feather/scale length and colour.
+For a character to function within the game system it has a number of mechanistic parameters.
+In addition, a character has descriptive attributes that need not influence mechanics (within reason), eg hair/feather/scale length and colour.
 Timbre of voice.
 This kind of thing is cool, but not regulated by these rules.

+Mechanistic parameters are:

 - A character has an entity type, race, size category, movement modalities and speed.
 These have mechanistic effects.
   1. **Entity type**